jiwon-seattle/Help-queue-React/README.md

 ## Description

-**Using the Sieve of Eratosthenes and recursion, given a number, write a method that returns all of the prime numbers less than that number.**

-As our diagram demonstrates, our application will start with the following functional components:
+As diagram below demonstrates, an application will start with the following functional components:

 Header: Our header will remain the same regardless of whether the user is looking at all tickets, a specific ticket, or the form for creating a new ticket.
 This will be a very small component, which is exactly what we want.
 Remember, our goal is to compose our application of many smaller components as opposed to fewer larger and cumbersome components.